My Big Brother

 The French philosopher, Montesquieu, tells us that “knowledge makes men gentle.”
-A simple phase that offers generations instructions for changing the world.
-Empathy, or the capacity for understanding others, has a profoundly humanizing effect.
+A simple phrase that offers generations instructions for changing the world.
+Empathy has a profoundly humanizing effect.
 It will change a person.
 Change societies.
 And eventually change the world.

 My goals today are less audacious, but I certainly hope my honesty will provide the knowledge that might lead each of you to gentleness.